-IT infrastructure services require being flexible, IT leaders have the challenge of delivering this service at an optimal cost.
+IT infrastructure requires being flexible, IT leaders have the challenge of delivering this service at an optimal cost.

 The first step in delivering highly available IT systems and applications is monitoring, managing and maintaining the IT infrastructure upon which they reside.
 To meet the varying needs of different Institutes, we adopt a flexible approach to service delivery via on-site, multi-site and off-site engagement models.
 Our core offerings under RIMS include: